 Scoliosis is the medical term that describes the abnormal twisting and curvature of the spine.
 It occurs most often during the growth spurt just before puberty.
 It affects around three to four children in very 1,000 in the UK and is most typically seen in children between the ages of 10 and 15.
 It is also more common amongst females than males.
-It is much more than a simple curve to the side but a 3 dimensional deformity requiring specialist therapy and when appropriate, orthotic interventions.

 - A visibly curved spine

 - One shoulder higher than another

 - A difference in leg length

 - A prominent rib cage

 - One shoulder or hip being more prominent than the other

 Each scoliosis curve is unique.
 The spine may curve to the left or right and it can happen in different parts of the spine.
 If it is in the chest area it is called ‘thoracic’ scoliosis while if it is the lower part of the spine it is called ‘lumbar’ scoliosis.
 It is also possible to have two curves.
 This is called a double curvature and the spine may look like an S shape from behind.

 As scoliosis is a three dimensional condition there are numerous potential curve variations.
 However the most common curve is the right thoracic curve.